-In this article, I am going to explain the five brain waves, its frequencies and how they affect our state of mind, and will be explaining where Flow State takes place.
+In this article, I am going to explain the five brain waves, their frequencies, and how they affect our state of mind and will be explaining where Flow State takes place.
 Its connection and importance with the state of flow.

 What are Brain Waves?

 Brain waves are produced by synchronized electrical pulses from masses of neurons communicating with each other.
 The 5 brainwaves are the Gamma, Beta, Alpha, Theta, and Delta arranged from fastest to slowest brain waves.
 Brainwave speed is measured in Hertz (cycles per second).
 The first brain waves ever detected were the Alpha Brain Waves which was discovered by Hans Berger on the year 1929.

 Our brain waves change according to what we’re doing and feeling.
 When a slower brainwave is dominant, we can feel slow, sluggish, dreamy, or tired.
 And when faster brainwave is dominant, we can feel wired or hyper-alert.
 Multiple brain waves may occur at the same time but there is only one brainwave that is dominant.

 Gamma Waves (40 - 100 Hz)

 Gamma Brain Waves are the fastest brainwaves (high frequency) and the most recently discovered brain wave state, relate to simultaneous processing of information from different brain areas.
 These are involved in higher processing tasks as well as cognitive functioning.
 This is important for learning, memory, and information processing.